 first day to a crash and illness.
 The race went on but kept holding a lot of bad luck for Jakob, he suffered a puncture in the final descent before the finish which made him lose important time

-and put his GS chances in doubt.
+and put his GC chances in doubt.
 Nevertheless he kept fighting, finished 4th on the Queens stage in the dolomites and finished the Giro Italia as 6th overall.

 2021 Jakob will focus on one day races and shorter Stage races.
-His big goals are the Ardenne classics, tour de suisse and the olympic games in Tokyo.
+His big goals are the Ardenne classics, tour de suisse and the world championships.

 His strength is climbing and riding for Overall Classifications and hilly one day races, Jakob is also very strong technically and his strength is riding long and challenging races due to his

 Jakob is a well known rider in the peloton, always striving for the best possible results, always at the front, always motivated and always fighting.
 By now he has a solid palmares proving he is